Environment & Camera Set Up For Best Facial Recognition and Video Analytics Results

-To ensure good facial recognition results, getting the image capture environment of the cameras right is vital.
-It is not just the quality of the lens and camera that matters - there are many external factors such as lighting conditions, angle, and the natural behaviour of people in the captured environment that must be considered carefully for the successful overall design of the face recognition system.
+To ensure good facial recognition and video analytics results, it is important to get the image capture environment set up correctly.
+Along with the quality of the lens and camera there are external factors such as lighting conditions, angle, and the natural behaviour of people in environment that must be considered carefully to ensure the successful overall design of the facial recognition and video analytics system.

-To obtain effective face recognition, there is usually the need to do one or more of the following tasks:
+To obtain effective facial recognition, there is usually the need to do one or more of the following tasks:

-• Adjust/optimise the position and lenses of existing cameras, if any.
+• Adjust/optimise the position and lenses of existing cameras, where utilised

-• Install additional face recognition cameras, after a careful site survey.
+• Install additional facial recognition cameras, after a careful site survey

-• Correctly configure the settings for the Imagus Facial Recognition application.
+• Correctly configure the settings for the Imagus Facial Recognition and video analytics application.

 Vix Vizion's Imagus Facial Recognition Technology can capture and recognise faces in a non-cooperative environment.
-This means that we can use faces captured opportunistically from CCTV cameras where subjects are not behaving in a way to cooperate with or explicitly enable a face image capture.
+This means that we can use faces captured opportunistically from CCTV cameras where subjects are not behaving in a way to cooperate with or explicitly enable a facial image capture.
 Nevertheless, good matching requires good quality images.
 The ideal image is of passport quality and deviations from this ideal image may reduce match accuracy to some degree.
-Capturing passport photo quality is difficult in non-cooperative mode, but by positioning the cameras carefully and choosing good locations, we can recognise a large proportion of passing faces.
-Invariably the position and setup of the non-cooperative face recognition cameras can be different from standard surveillance camera installations.
+Capturing passport photo quality is difficult in non-cooperative mode, but by positioning the cameras carefully and choosing good locations, we can achieve excellent results recognising a large proportion of passing faces.
+The position and setup of the non-cooperative facial recognition cameras can be different from standard surveillance camera installations.
 The latter are primarily installed to record activity over a wide field of view from a high location for public liability and other business reasons.
-Attempts to use existing surveillance cameras without some repositioning and adjustment will often fail.
+Attempts to use existing surveillance cameras without some repositioning and adjustment will reduce the effectiveness of the system.

-Below is a list of considerations for positioning existing and new cameras to achieve good face recognition performance:
+Below is a list of considerations for positioning existing and new cameras to achieve good facial recognition and video analytics performance:

 Managing angles for recognition

-Face recognition is best when we use eye-level cameras.
+Facial recognition is best when we use eye-level cameras.
 Cooperative capture systems like Smart Gates use multiple or moving cameras to achieve eye-level images leading to quite good verification.
-It is not generally possible in a non-cooperative environment, although a multi-camera system is certainly worth considering at important locations such as doorways.
+This is not generally possible in a non-cooperative environment, although a multi-camera system is an important consideration for priority locations such as doorways.

 Generally, surveillance cameras are mounted high on the ceiling and look down on the public.
-This reduces the obscuration of persons in crowds, reduces the visibility of the cameras, provides for easy wiring via the dropped ceiling space, and reduces the risk of camera vandalism and tampering.
-Another very practical reason to mount cameras high in corridors is that they must be placed higher than the tallest person to avoid collision and injury.
-It often means that short people, including women and children, may disappear from view before they get close enough to the camera to recognise them.
+This is done for reasons relevant to surveillance to reduce the obscuration of persons in crowds, provide for easy wiring via the dropped ceiling space, reduce the risk of camera vandalism and tampering and allow for the cameras to be placed higher than the tallest person to avoid collision and injury.
+This is not optimal for facial recognition because it may mean that shorter people may disappear from view before they get close enough to the camera to recognise them.

-The major problem with ceiling mount cameras for non-cooperative face recognition is that the look down angle, often called the slant angle, is quite severe for faces close enough to the camera to recognise.
-Face recognition performance drops very rapidly with large downward slant angles — indeed, the face becomes quickly obscured by foreheads and hats.
+A problem with ceiling mount cameras for non-cooperative facial recognition is that the look down angle - often called the slant angle - can be quite severe for faces close enough to the camera to recognise.
+Facial recognition performance drops with large downward slant angles and faces can become quickly obscured by foreheads and hats.
 A significant upward slant angle is much less of a problem for recognition, but eye-level positioning is best of all.

 Figure 2: Wide Angle Lens

-As there are excellent reasons to keep surveillance cameras mounted high, how do we reduce the look down angle problem?
+As there are excellent reasons to keep surveillance cameras mounted high, how do we reduce the look down angle problem for facial recognition?
 The most straightforward approach is to adjust the lens to be more telephoto (longer focal length) than is the usual practice for surveillance camera installations, which has two advantages.
 First, it reduces the slant angle, and second, it reduces the rate of growth in image size with decreasing distance from the Camera, reducing motion blur.